huggingface/datasets/docs/source/share.rst

    cp ./templates/README.md ./datasets/<your_dataset_name>/README.md

 2. Next, you need to generate structured tags.
-These help users discover your dataset on the Hub.
-Create the tags with the `online tagging app <https://huggingface.co/datasets/tagging/>`_, or clone and install the `Dataset tagging app <https://github.com/huggingface/datasets-tagging>`_ locally.
+The tags help users discover your dataset on the Hub.
+Create the tags with the `online tagging app <https://huggingface.co/datasets/tagging/>`_, or clone and install the `Datasets tagging app <https://github.com/huggingface/datasets-tagging>`_ locally.

 3. Select the appropriate tags for your dataset from the dropdown menus, and save the file once you are done.